AndyLiner13/Trivia-101/.github/instructions/copilot.instructions.md

 Do not try to run npx tsc checks.

 Include emojis in console.logs.
 A check should go at the beginning of good logs and an x should go at the beginning of bad logs.

+Prop 'children' of View component must be a UINode, an array of UINodes, or undefined at checkUIChildren (horizon/ui/HorizonUI.ts:3742:12) at View (horizon/ui/HorizonUI.ts:3119:2) at TriviaGameDebugUI.initializeUI (TriviaGameDebugUI.ts:956:41)